Approximation and exact penalization in simple bilevel variational problems: Algorithms

 \section{Algorithms}

 In this section we present three algorithms, employing techniques of cutting planes (\cite{Zangwill1971} and \cite{Nguyen84}) to approximate the value of the Minty gap function.
-The first algorithm requires the knowledge of the value of the Minty gap function at a given point and finds optimal solution to \eqref{OPMYe}.
-The last two algorithms use the Stampacchia gap function and only require that the operator $G$ is Lipschitz, but only get an approximation of an optimal solution to \eqref{OPMYe}.
+The first algorithm requires the exact evaluation of the Minty gap function at a given point and finds an optimal solution to \eqref{OPMYe}.
+Since evaluating this function is challenging when the operator $G$ is not affine, we present two algorithms that utilize both the Stampacchia gap function and a computable approximation of the Minty gap function.
+They require that the operator $G$ is Lipschitz, but they are able to compute only an approximated optimal solution to \eqref{OPMYe}.

 All the algorithms have been devised using the following general scheme.
 At each iteration we compute an optimal solution to the penalized problem \eqref{Pen} and check whether the computed solution is feasible for \eqref{OPMYeB} or not.
 If it isn't, we increase the penalty parameter.
 This can happen only a finite number of times thanks to Theorem \ref{Uniform_exact_penalization}, since the penalty parameter stops growing as soon as it exceeds the uniform bound.
 Otherwise, if the optimal solution is feasible for \eqref{OPMYeB}, we exclude it from successive iterations by adding a new element to $B$.
 In fact, the more $B$ grows, the closer the approximated Minty gap function gets to the Minty gap function.
 Geometrically, this corresponds to increasing the number of half-spaces used to approximate the feasible region of \eqref{OPMYe}.
 Therefore, we will refer to the elements of $B$ as cuts.